The project repository contains the following files:

 A Publisher on the <data.gov.ie> is any Irish Public Sector Body who publishes Open Data on this portal.
 There are over 120 publishers of open data to this portal.

-• To view all publishers or search for a publisher, select Publishers from the navigation menu of any of the HTML pages to open the /searchOrgs.html.
-This page is linked to 3 routes in the application server program which retrieves data from the org_list database table.
-The search function works in the same way as the tags above.
+Publishersfrom the navigation menu of any of the HTML pages to open the/searchOrgs.html.
+This page is linked to 3 routes in the application server program which retrieves data from theorg_listdatabase table.
+The search function works in the same way as the tags above./orgsto get all the list of all organizations or publishers in JSON'/orgs/<string:query>'to find an organization using a string as a query'/orgs/<int:id>'to find an organisation by id.

 Datasets / Packages

-• The list of datasets (also known as packages) is available at /packages in JSON format.
-The searchPackages.html page is linked to 3 routes in the application server program.
+The list of datasets (also known as packages) is available at

-• '/packages/<int:id>' to find a tag by id
+'/packages/<int:id>'to find a tag by id -

-• '/packages/<string:char>' to find a tag by a search query.
+'/packages/<string:char>'to find a tag by a search query. -

-• '/packages' to find all tags stored in the datasets_list database table.
+'/packages'to find all tags stored in thedatasets_listdatabase table. -

-• Select Packages from the navigation bar to enter a search for a particular dataset or package name.
+Packagesfrom the navigation bar to enter a search for a particular dataset or package name.
 The search function works in the same way as the tags above.
 If the search is successful, the package_name is printed.

 There are currently over ten thousand datasets available on the Irish open data portal under various themes such as environment, society, health, economy etc. The list of datasets are stored in a database table named dataset_list which was retrieved by calling the https://data.gov.ie/api/3/action/package_list.
 This action only returns the names of the datasets and not the actual dataset or a link to the dataset.

-A further call to another api using the action package_search is required to retrieve a JSON representation of the dataset which is contained in the searchDAO file.
 This will return details about the dataset including the dataset format, a description if available, the dataset id, a package id, a URL to the actual dataset and the date the dataset was created on the open data portal.
 This data is stored in the datasets table in the database.

 The program calls the third party api at data.gov.ie/api/action using the package_search action together with a query parameter.
 The query parameter can be a tag name, a organization / publisher name or the actual dataset name.
 This functionality can also be accessed using the External nav links to at the top of each page and entering a query into the form.
 You can also enter a query using the /external/ route.
-Not all calls to the api will return new data for the database.
-The call should always return a response 200 from the api with the success key equal to true or false.
-You may have to wait a few moments though to see the results come back from the external api.

 Any datasets that have been already retrieved using the package_search api are stored in the datasets table.
 Therefore this may be empty on first use.
 The best way to populate the table is to trigger the package_search api action call using an organization or publishers name as the query parameter as this should return all that publishers datasets.

 The list of datasets that have been already retrieved can be viewed and searched on the search.html page.
 The user can enter a search query into the form.
 This should be in lower case.
 The % can be used as a wildcard to narrow the search.
 The table returned contains the URL to the actual dataset and some details about the dataset.
-It is best not to narrow the search to a package name but to use a tag name.
-The name keys do not seem to be consistent across all packages.
-(I probably need to filter the results more to exclude resource keys where the mimetype, cache_url or size keys are null).

 An admin user who is logged in can delete a record from the database.
 A normal user can delete a record from the table but it will not be deleted from the database.
 The table includes the URLs to the datasets.